Skip to content

 Shoot First laws encourage escalated violence.

-Under traditional self-defense law, a person can use force to defend themselves anywhere.
-When they are outside their home, however, they cannot use force likely to kill or seriously injure someone if there is a safe way to avoid it.
-Traditional self-defense gives people the right to protect themselves, but also recognizes that it is always best to avoid killing someone if possible.
+Traditional self-defense law gives people the right to protect themselves, but also recognizes that it is always best to avoid killing someone if possible.
 It does not require a person to retreat from a situation if retreating would put them in danger, but requires a person to avoid killing another if there is a clear and safe way to do so.
-These laws upend traditional self-defense by allowing people to shoot to kill in public, even when they can safely walk away from the danger.
+Shoot First laws distort the public perception of lawful self-defense and encourage people to shoot first and ask questions later.

 By the numbers